heesoo-jang/starter-hugo-academic/content/post/getting-started/index.md

 <br>

 ## What was my goal for the job market?
 Obviously, the goal on the academic job market is to find a new academic home.
 An academic home probably means different things to different people.
 To me, it was about seeking an environment where there was a sense of community.
 I imagined an academic community where people not only got along with each other but also appreciated each other's presence.
 My ideal academic home was a place where I envisioned myself thriving, surrounded by supportive colleagues, and engaging in a reciprocal relationship of support.
+And, of course, a place that I could be that colleague to my colleagues.
 Consequently, the concept of "a good fit," for me, extended beyond just a match in research interests; it encompassed a fit in values and culture as well.

 That being said, if I wanted to find the right institution for me, I needed to know who I was first.
 These are the questions I asked myself, before going on the job market: Who am I as a scholar?
 How do I position myself?
 What is my philosophy of research and teaching?
 What are some values I bring to the field that I would never ever compromise because that would change who I am?
 What kind of environment and community do I want to be in?
 What did I like about my current institution that I wanted to also seek in my new institution?
 What are the things that I don't get in my current institution that I'd love to have in my new academic home?